ruggeri/tech-notes/distributed-systems/distributed-algorithms-part-1-synchronous-network-algorithms.md

       know if other people are seeing `2f` votes versus `n-2f` votes.
     * So the way you do this is you don't allow the liars to misuse the honest minority.

+**ConsistentBroadcast**

+* Let's think of a broadcast algorithm resilient to Byzantine failure (not necessarily lost messages).
+* Typically you'd just have the sender send the message to everyone, and they deliver the message.
+    * But then a traitor could send some people the message, but not others.
+* Therefore, to show that everyone has actually received the message, we could say that on receipt of the initial message, we send an ACK out to everyone.
+We wait until we have `n` ACKs before we deliver the message.
+    * This is a typical strategy for broadcast when losing messages.
+    * The problem is that a traitor could ACK to some people but withhold it for others others!
+* For that reason, we lower the requirement to `n-f` ACKs.
+    * Now when an honest process broadcasts, we know that its message will get through to everyone.
+* But this opens up a potential hole for a dishonest process to again send a message to some processes but not others.
+    * It could send the message to `n-2f` honest processes.
+This means that `n-2f` ACKs will be sent out to everyone.
+    * Then the `f` traitors can ACK a subset of the honest processes, pushing them over the limit, but not others.
+* A way to fix this would be to have honest processes ACK not only on initial send, but also send an ACK in response to an ACK, if they haven't sent one already.
+    * Then, if a process accepts a message, it will have forwarded this on to everyone else, and they will all ACK too, so they will also collect `n-f` ACKs eventually.
+* I think the problem here is that if you send a response ACK as soon as you get a ACK, this allows forgery.
+    * Traitors can send an ACK out of a message a process didn't send.
+    * Then an honest process ACKs it, and everyone eventually accepts this.
+    * If instead, you set a floor of `f+1` ACKs before you ACK a process, then at least one honest process needs to ACK first.
+This means this honest process must have received the message in an initial broadcast.
+* If a message is accepted by an honest process, it will be accepted by everyone promptly (within one more round).
+    * To accept a message, we have received ACKs from `n-f` processes, of which at least `n-2f` are honest.
+This is `>=f+1`, so everyone in the network must have received `>=f+1` ACKs.
+Thus they will all in turn ACK, meaning everyone will have `>=n-f` ACKs by the end of next round.